raman43mann/RJCalendar/README.md

 # RJCalendar

 Use RJCalendar to select dates in your app .
-Yoe can easiy integrate this code in your swift iOS based application  .
+You can easiy integrate this code in your swift iOS based application  .

 ## Clone
 To run the RJCalendar project, clone the repo, and run the project.<br />